-United States Coast Guard fraternization policies are contained in chapter 8 of the Coast Guard Personnel Manual, COMDTINST 1000.6A.
+That's why it's important to understand the rules and regulations when it comes to Coast Guard fraternization.
+Coast Guard fraternization policies are contained in chapter eight of the Coast Guard Personnel Manual, COMDTINST 1000.6A.

 Sustaining a Professional Environment

-- result in members improperly using the relationship for personal gain or favor, or
+- Result in members improperly using the relationship for personal gain or favor

-- violate a punitive article of the UCMJ.
+- Violate a punitive article of the Uniform Code of Military Justice (UCMJ)

-- the organizational relationship between the individuals: whether one member can influence another's personnel or disciplinary actions, assignments, benefits or privileges
+- The organizational relationship between the individuals and whether one member can influence another's personnel or disciplinary actions, assignments, benefits, or privileges

-- the relative rank and status of the individuals: peers, officer/enlisted, CPO/junior enlisted, supervisor/subordinate, military/civilian, instructor/student; and
+- The relative rank and status of the individuals (peers, officer/enlisted, chief petty officer/junior enlisted, supervisor/subordinate, military/civilian, instructor/student)

-- the character of the relationship (e.g., personal, romantic, marital).
+- The character of the relationship (personal, romantic, marital)

-(a) Personal relationship: Non-intimate, non-romantic association between two or more people (of the same gender or not), such as occasional attendance at recreational or entertainment events (movies, ball games, concerts, etc.) or meals.
-(Does not involve conduct which violates the UCMJ.)
+- A personal relationship is a non-intimate, non-romantic association between two or more people (of the same gender or not).
+It involves activities such as meals or occasional attendance at recreational or entertainment events (movies, ball games, and concerts, for example).

-(d) Prohibited relationship: Violates the UCMJ.
-Resolution may be either administrative, punitive, or both as circumstances warrant.
+- A prohibited relationship violates the UCMJ.
+Resolution may be either administrative, punitive, or both, as circumstances warrant.

 Romantic Relationship Policy

-Relationships cross gender lines, can develop into romantic relationships, and even lead to marriage.
-A relationship, including marriage, does not violate Service policy unless the relationship or the members' conduct fails to meet the standards set by this section, standards of conduct set by the Uniform Code of Military Justice (UCMJ), or other regulations.
+Personal relationships can develop into romantic relationships and may even lead to marriage.
+A relationship, including marriage, does not violate service policy unless the relationship or the members' conduct fails to meet the standards set by this section, standards of conduct set by the UCMJ, or other regulations.

 Romantic relationships between members are unacceptable when:

-- members have a supervisor/subordinate relationship (including periodic supervision of duty section or watch standing personnel), or
+- Members have a supervisor/subordinate relationship (including periodic supervision of duty section or watch standing personnel)

-- members are assigned to the same small shore unit (less than 60 members), or
+- Members are assigned to the same small shore unit (less than 60 members)

-- members are assigned to the same cutter, or
+- Members are assigned to the same cutter

 Romantic relationships between chief petty officers (E-7/8/9) and junior enlisted personnel (E-4 and below) are unacceptable.

-- Romantic relationships outside of marriage between commissioned officers and enlisted personnel.
-For the purposes of this paragraph, Coast Guard Academy cadets and officer candidates (both OCS and ROCI) are considered officers.
+- Romantic relationships outside of marriage between commissioned officers and enlisted personnel (Coast Guard Academy cadets and officer candidates are considered officers)

-Service members married to Service members, or otherwise closely related (e.g., parent/child, siblings), shall maintain requisite respect and decorum attending the official military relationship between them while either is on duty or in uniform in public.
-Members married to members or otherwise closely related shall not be assigned in the same chain of command.
+Service members married to each other (or otherwise closely related) shall maintain requisite respect and decorum appropriate for the official military relationship between them while either is on duty or in uniform in public.
+They shall not be assigned in the same chain of command.

 Acceptable vs. Unacceptable Relationships

-The custom of the Service accepts personal relationships between officer and enlisted personnel, regardless of gender, if they do not violate the provisions shown above.
-Relationships in conflict with those provisions violate the custom of the Service.
+The service accepts personal relationships between an officer and enlisted personnel, regardless of gender, if they do not violate the provisions shown above.
+However, relationships in conflict with those provisions violate the custom of the service.

 Responsibility for Avoiding Unacceptable Relationships

 Interpersonal relationships involving Academy and Training Center staff and students are particularly susceptible to abuse by the senior member.
-The Superintendent of the Academy and commanding officers of training commands may issue local directives further restricting or prohibiting such relationships as they deem appropriate.
-The Superintendent of the Academy may issue supplemental regulations addressing cadet relationships, including when cadets are in training situations aboard other Coast Guard units.
+The superintendent of the Academy and commanding officers of training commands may issue local directives further restricting or prohibiting such relationships as they deem appropriate.
+The superintendent may issue supplemental regulations addressing cadet relationships, including when cadets are in training situations aboard other Coast Guard units.

 Resolving Unacceptable Relationships

-General.
-Avoiding unacceptable personal relationships is in the best interest of all concerned.
 Training, counseling, and administrative actions help prevent unacceptable personal relationships or minimize detrimental effects when unacceptable relationships develop.
-Prompt resolution at the lowest level possible is desirable.

 Training.
 Avoiding unacceptable and prohibited interpersonal relationships requires that personnel clearly understand Coast Guard policy and its application.
 The unit training program is an ideal forum to accomplish this.
-Training on "FRATERNIZATION AND INTERPERSONAL RELATIONSHIPS" shall be conducted at all officer and enlisted accession points and at resident training courses (leadership school, "A" and "C" schools, etc.).
-Training at other units is strongly encouraged.
+All officer and enlisted accession points—and resident training courses—should include fraternization training.

 Counseling.
-Early counseling often can resolve potential concerns about the characteristics of a relationship and appropriate actions to ensure the relationship develops in a manner consistent with Service custom.
-Counseling may be informal or more formal, including written documentation by Administrative Remarks (Form CG-3307) or an Administrative Letter of Censure.
+Early counseling can resolve potential concerns about the characteristics of a relationship and appropriate actions to ensure the relationship develops in a manner consistent with service custom.
+Counseling may be informal or formal, including written documentation by Administrative Remarks (Form CG-3307) or an Administrative Letter of Censure.
 Counseling may include a direct order to terminate a relationship.

 Personnel Reassignment.
-Members may request or a command may recommend reassignment of a member involved in a questionable relationship.
-However, reassignment is not a preferred option.
+Members may request—or a command may recommend—reassignment of a member involved in a questionable relationship.
+However, reassignment is not the preferred option.
 The Coast Guard is not obligated to reassign personnel due to members' desires or based solely on a relationship.
-When reassignment is not an option, members may be directed to end a relationship.
+When reassignment is not an option, members may have to end a relationship.

 Evaluations.
-When members do not respond favorably to counseling, comments, and marks in officer and enlisted evaluations may be appropriate.
+When members do not respond favorably to counseling, comments, and marks, commands may order an evaluation to determine the next steps.

 Other Administrative Action.
-As warranted, commands may recommend separation, removal or withdrawal of advancement recommendations, appointment to another status, or promotions.
+In addition to recommending separation or removal, commands may also withdraw advancement recommendations, an appointment to another status, or promotions.